 Areas of Expertise/Core Competencies

 Next on the list of attention grabbers is a list of areas of expertise or core competencies.
-These are the hard or technical skills you use every day in your job in order to develop results for your employer.
+These are the hard or technical skills you use every day in your job to develop results for your employer.
 Focus on performance skills and technical skills over soft skills.
-Let your areas of expertise shine through, letting the company know that by hiring you they will be gaining a true asset to their organization.
+Let your areas of expertise shine through, letting the company know that they will be gaining a true asset to their organization by hiring you.

-By now your 10-15 seconds is probably up.
-With your eye-catching resume you have made the reader want to know more.
-However, you must now focus on holding their attention.
+By now, your 10-15 seconds is probably up.
+With your eye-catching resume, you have made the reader want to know more.
+Focus on holding their attention.
 The next 15 seconds could also make or break your marketability.
 This is when the role of your professional profile kicks in and demonstrates that you are indeed the full package and worth another look.

-By following these simple guidelines, you are sure to stand out above the rest and earn your resume a closer read!
+By following these simple guidelines, you are sure to let your top skills stand out above the rest and earn your resume a closer read!

 Be sure to comment and share this article below!
 If you need more help, reach out to Candace for assistance!